-1 Jan. - 31 Mar.
-2014 (in € million) to Level 2 to Level 3 to Level 1 to Level 1 to Level 2 Assets held for trading Debt securities and other fixed-interest securities 3 43 Financial assets at fair value Debt securities and other fixed-interest securities 553 1 757 35 10 Designated financial liabilities reported at fair value Securitised liabilities 75 26 5
+1 Jan. - 30 Jun.
+2014 (in € million) from Level 1 to Level 2 to Level 3 from Level 2 to Level 1 to Level 3 to Level 1 to Level 2 Assets held for trading Debt securities and other fixed-interest securities 5 76 Financial assets at fair value Debt securities and other fixed-interest securities 267 4 523 8 13 Liabilities held for trading 34 3 Designated financial liabilities reported at fair value Securitised liabilities 86

 For asset-side financial instruments, a level assessment takes place on an individual transaction basis.
-As at the balance sheet date the transfers have been mostly between Level 1 and Level 2 compared to the previous end-of-year reporting date.
+As at the balance sheet date the transfers have been mostly between Level 1 and Level 2 compared to 31 December 2013.
 This is the result of the application of HFA 47, i.e. the examination of market activity on an individual transaction basis.
 HFA 47 specifies how financial instruments are to be classified in the various levels.
 Accordingly, (mixed) prices calculated by price service agencies on the basis of reported prices are to be allocated to Level 2.
 Broker quotations have to come from an "active market" in order to be allocated to Level 1.
 If there are only a few broker quotations or if these involve big bid-ask spreads or price differences, it is assumed that there is no active market.

-The individual transfers from Level 2 to Level 3 are also based on a change in market activity, and as a result model prices have to be used here.
+The infrequency of transfers from Level 2 to Level 3 mean that there is insufficient market data for measurement.
 Conversely, in some cases Level 3 valuations are not necessary because a matrix valuation is possible.

 When measuring the bank's own structured issues (dFV), the use of market prices is reviewed as at the reporting date.
-Following this review, some issues generally move between Level 1 and 2 due to a change in trading activity.
-The transfer from Level 3 to Level 1 for one transaction is also based on this review of the market price as at the reporting date.
-Unlike on the previous reporting date when the issue was valued based on historical volatility and therefore categorised in Level 3, this time there was proof of sufficient market activity.
+Following this review, some issues regularly move between Level 1 and Level 2 due to a change in trading activity.

-The time of the transfer between the individual levels is the end of the reporting period.
+The transfer date for the transfers between the individual levels is the end of the reporting period.